Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 THREE: of 40 coffee brews made from commercially available coffee beans, only 18 contained ochratoxin A (1995 study).

 Contamination is hardly rampant.
-Even when mycotoxins are present, the levels are far too tiny to cause acne, and coffee’s antioxidants will surely outweigh them, as will special compounds like kahweol and cafestol.
+Even when mycotoxins are present, the levels are far too tiny to cause acne, and coffee’s endless antioxidants like caffeic acid will surely outweigh them.

 Why aloe vera is the nemesis of red and inflamed acne

 Furthermore, modern day coffee farmers are well aware of the mycotoxin problem.
-Coffee is ow assigned a quality score which is partially based on the mycotoxins count.
-Contaminated beans are either discarded or sold on for dirt cheap, totally unprofitable prices.
-Hence, farmers now use special techniques like wet processing, which were shown here to reduce mycotoxin levels substantially.
+Coffee is now assigned a quality score which is partially based on the mycotoxins count.
+Contamination now means lost profit, as the worst beans are discarded.
+Hence, farmers use special techniques like wet processing, which was shown here to reduce mycotoxin levels substantially.

 However, this also introduces moisture levels of around 40-50%, a perfect oasis for moulds to breed in.
 The most prominent strain is aspergillus flavus.
 Compared with coffee, cocoa is a safe haven for aflatoxin B1 and also cyclopiazonic acid (CPA).
 Apparently, 64.1% of a.flavus moulds produce aflatoxins and 34.2% produce CPA.